hybridgroup/tinygo-toledo-2025/README.md

 Along for the ride, we brought a couple of WowWee MiP two-wheeled self-balancing robots that you control using Bluetooth.

-Post robot videos using hashtag #gophercon
+Post robot videos using hashtag #gopherconau

 Ready to roll?
 Go to https://github.com/hybridgroup/tinygo-mip.